CacheControl/json-rules-engine/docs/rules.md

 ### Boolean expressions: `all`, `any`, and `not`

-Each rule's conditions *must* have an `all` or `any` operator containing an array of conditions at its root or a `not` operator containing a single condition.
+Each rule's conditions *must* have an `all` or `any` operator containing an array of conditions at its root, a `not` operator containing a single condition, or a condition reference.
 The `all` operator specifies that all conditions contained within must be truthy for the rule to be considered a `success`.
 The `any` operator only requires one condition to be truthy for the rule to succeed.
 The `not` operator will negate whatever condition it contains.

 ```js
 // all: